 Nathan’s determination to break the cycle of toxic parenting stands among his most admirable qualities.
 Having experienced Dan Scott’s emotional manipulation firsthand, Nathan vowed to be a different kind of father to his children.
 He prioritized Jamie’s emotional well-being over athletic achievement, creating a nurturing environment filled with support rather than pressure.
 This conscious choice to parent differently showed Nathan’s growth and self-awareness about how his upbringing had harmed him.

-The evolution of Nathan’s brotherhood with Lucas revealed another dimension of his growth.
+The evolution of Nathan’s relationship with Lucas revealed another dimension of his growth.
 Beginning as bitter rivals, they gradually built mutual respect that developed into genuine fraternal love.
-Nathan served as best man at both of Lucas’s weddings, symbolizing how far they had come from their hostile beginnings.
+Nathan served as best man at both of Lucas’s weddings, symbolizing how far Nathan and Lucas, along with Lucas’s best friend, had come from their hostile beginnings.
 Their relationship showed how shared experiences and choosing connection over competition can transform even the most antagonistic relationships.

 Impact on One Tree Hill